 Communication is Key

-Employees can get stressed out and overwhelmed, yet many of them do not use their PTO to decompress and unwind.
+Employees can become stressed and overwhelmed, yet many of them do not use their PTO to decompress.
 A recent study conducted by the American Travel Association shows that 52 percent of Americans left vacation time on the table last year.
-If employees need time to unwind as part of their love language, then why are workers leaving this time on the table?
+If employees need time to unwind as part of their love language, then why aren’t more workers taking it?

 There is a negative stigma associated with taking time off from work.
-Some employees feel it’s simply too hard to take PTO: to coordinate schedules, or adequately plan to do so, while others don’t think their workload could handle a break.
-We’ve found that while many managers support employees taking time off, it simply isn’t being communicated… The key to getting employees to take time is to better communicate to employees the importance of using PTO.
+Some employees feel it’s simply too hard to take PTO-it’s challenging to coordinate schedules with colleagues, or too difficult to delegate their workload.
+While many managers support employees taking time off, it simply isn’t being communicated.
+The key to getting employees to take time is better communication about the importance of using PTO.

 How to Offer Paid Time Off